3 separate shooting incidents in Harlan County over weekend - Harlan Enterprise

 This case is being investigated by Kentucky State Police Trooper Cameron Cornett.

-Kentucky State Police received a report of a third shooting incident at approximately 11 a.m. on Sunday, Jan.
-19.
+Kentucky State Police later received a report of a third shooting incident at approximately 11 a.m. on Sunday, Jan.
+19, near US 421 in the Cranks community.

-According to a press release, two individuals were shot near US 421 in the Cranks community as a result of a domestic dispute between a husband and wife.
-Both husband and wife suffered gunshot wounds after pulling their vehicle off the road on US 421.
-Both were transported to Harlan ARH for treatment.
-Their condition is unknown at the time of this writing.
+According to a press release, Kentucky State Police received a call from Johnny Simpson, 43, stating his wife, Samantha Simpson, 43, had shot him multiple times.
+Upon arrival, police discovered Johnny Simpson with multiple gunshot wounds. ￼ Samantha Simpson was located with what appeared to be a self-inflicted gunshot wound to the head.

+Both individuals were transported to Harlan ARH Hospital for treatment.
+Harlan County Coroner Derrick Noe responded to Harlan ARH and later pronounced Samantha Simpson deceased.
+Johnny Simpson was subsequently transferred to the University of Kentucky Medical Center for treatment of his injuries.

 All incidents are under investigation by the Kentucky State Police.